Contacts Guide

 In WorkZerk there are FOUR types of Contact, based on the combination of TWO switches (Location & Supplier).

-Location Contact Type
+Location

-Location On / Supplier Off
+Location On / Contractor Off

 Note: Switching Location on for a Contact will allow you to add the physical street address, in addition to multiple Areas on the Areas Tab.

-Venue Contact Type
+Venue

-Location On / Supplier On
+Location On / Contractor On

 The First Name, Surname fields can be used to store the ‘primary’ contact name at that location, typically the Venue Manager, Event Manager, Store Manager, Event Co-ordinator etc.